bsdoshi01/py2048/README.md

     - Download the 2048.py file from the repository
     - Copy the file to a desired location
     - Navigate to the location in command prompt
-    - Type in the keywords 'python 2048.py' and press enter to run the file
+    - Type in the keywords `python 2048.py` and press enter to run the file

 - What are the coustomizations available in the game?
     - You get to choose the size of the grid in which you would like to play the game.
 The size varies from 2 x 2 to 10 x 10 grid.